-You decided to sell your home, and you can’t wait to buy a new place.
+You’ve decided to sell your home, and you can’t wait to buy a new place.
 There’s just one thing standing in your way: You’ve got to close the deal on your current one first.
 You just hope it doesn’t take all summer to get an offer.

 Well, there’s one tried-and-true trick that’s proven to reduce your home’s time on the market.
 A study by the Real Estate Staging Association found that homes staged before listing received an offer in just 23 days on average.
 That’s 87% faster than those that waited months after listing to bother staging.

 If your budget’s tight, you may think you can’t afford to stage your home.
 But Dawn Kirkland, a real estate Endorsed Local Provider (ELP) in Birmingham, Alabama, offers five free tricks to help you get the job done.

 1. Channel Your Inner Neat Freak

 You always knew your tidying tendencies would come in handy one day.
 Now it’s time to clutter-bust your way to buyers’ hearts!

 Dawn admits decluttering isn’t rocket science—but it is the key to creating a pleasing environment.
 Pay particular attention to common junk magnets like:

 – Laundry room shelves

 – No decluttering advice would be complete without a call to streamline your closets.
 “If your closet is crowded, I’m going to think my stuff won’t fit,” Dawn says.
 Wow buyers by showing them how much space there is for stuff—not how much stuff there is in the space.